michaeltouati/ESVM/contributing.md

 #T  1000.
 #
 ```
-4) Create a directory my-new-feature/ in test-cases/Tests/ by adding a typical input deck inside that uses your new feature with:
+4) If you've added a new feature 'my-new-feature', create a directory my-new-feature/ in test-cases/Tests/ by adding a typical input deck inside that uses your new feature with:
 - `#N_th 1` OpenMP threads,
 - discretized phase-space parameters `#x_min 0.`, `#x_max 5.`, `#d_x 0.25`, `#vx_min -5.`, `#vx_max 5.`, `#d_vx 0.1`
 - simulation time parameters `#cfl 9.e-1`, `#L_t 5.`, `#dt_diag 0.25` and